New

 Home » Articles » Web Analytics » How to check for Google’s Service Workers in GTM server side tagging?

-Google has introduced service workers for GTM Server Side Tagging to improve data collection and reliability.
+Google has introduced service workers in 2024-2025 for GTM to work with Server-Side Tagging, improving data collection and reliability.
 This innovation helps ensure that your website’s tracking data is captured more effectively, even when users have poor internet connections or quickly exit your pages.

 What are service workers and why do they matter?